maryc-sullivan/MLGuide/learning materials/2 Intro To Transformers.md

 ## Generative Pre-Trained Transformers (GPT)

-Generative: Neural Networks that are able to generate text
+**Generative**: Neural Networks that are able to generate text

-Pre-Trained: Neural Network that is pre-trained on millions of text
+**Pre-Trained**: Neural Network that is pre-trained on millions of text

-Transformer: A specific type of Neural Network
+**Transformer**: A specific type of Neural Network

 Transformers were invented by Google [(_Attention is All You Need_, 2017)](https://arxiv.org/abs/1706.03762) to translate text from one language to another.
 Now Transformers can do much more.
 Let's consider a next-word prediction transformer, like GPT.

 Text (or images or audio) is broken into tokens, this can be full words or parts of words.
 Each token is then represented by a vector that encode the meaning of that token.
 Tokens that are similar have vectors that are closer together.